 Here’s some other helpful general info on playing polo with MKP:

-Orientation/Skills Clinics: On the first night of each season of polo, we’ll have a rules/reffing/orientation clinic starting at 7:30 pm in the upstairs area at EPIC.
-This is mandatory for all new players, and highly recommended for everyone else.
-If there’s sufficient interest, we may also start doing a 15 minute skills clinic at the beginning of each polo night.
-If you can’t make it, familiarize yourself with the rules, reffing, and strategy pages under How to Play Polo on the website.
+Orientation/Skills Clinics: On the first night of each season of polo, we’ll have a rules/reffing/orientation clinic starting about half an hour before polo.
+This is HIGHLY suggested for all new players, and recommended for anybody who’d like a refresher.
+If you can’t make it, please familiarize yourself with the rules, reffing, and strategy pages under How to Play Polo.

 Team/Game Structure: Everyone plays together in teams that are randomly assigned each night to create teams of roughly-even skill level.
 This allows more experienced players to help newer players come up to speed quickly, lets everyone have a chance to play with different people, and ensures that teams are full and everyone gets the same amount of play each night.
 That said, if you have folks you want to play with and want to be assigned to the same team every night, we can work on making that happen.

-After Polo: Since there’s not a lot of time for socialization after polo with the time constraints of pool cleanup, many of us like to meet at The Trailhead Tavern in Old Town FC for a beer (or your cocktail/wine/water of choice — we don’t judge 🙂 ) after polo.
+After Polo: Since there’s not a lot of time for socialization after polo with the time constraints of pool cleanup, many of us like to meet at The Trailhead Tavern in Old Town FC for a beer (or your drink of choice — we don’t judge) after polo.
 It’s fun.
 Join us!